Kate is a former veterinarian's assistant of five years. She maintains a passion for training and caring for dogs of all types.

 Regular veterinary examinations may help catch and treat this disease, improving and possibly extending life.
 This is an area of ongoing and vigorous research as scientists and veterinarians search for specific genetic markers and new treatments.

-The most common hereditary bleeding disorder among dogs, von Willebrand disease (vWD), is similar to hemophilia and is a clotting disorder which can make your poor doggo bleed excessively.
+The most common hereditary bleeding disorder among dogs, von Willebrand disease (vWD), is similar to hemophilia and is a clotting disorder that can make your poor dog bleed excessively.